kristopolous/Coinbase-pro-portfolio-analyzer/README.md

 Properties:

   * update - a countdown timer along with two timestamps, the first is the last time a ticker was updated, and the second is the last time the portfolio was.
   * profit line - where outright profit can be made without any hedging.
 This may be a deceiving line if you have fully invested and partially divested in a currency at multiple points.
-It ignores what's called "prior exits" which is if you sold off *all* of your holdings at a profit at a prior date.
-This attempts to treat your current holdings as an isolated set.
+It ignores what's called "prior exits" which is if you sold off *all* of your holdings at a profit at a prior date **but only if this value is higher than your average buy**.
+This attempts to treat your current holdings as an isolated set but not the expense of a generalized loss.
 In the example above, I'm losing in everything!
 I'm a better programmer than I am an investor it appears.
   * running balance - estimated USD ROI of your current holdings.
 The subsequent rows of a column are relative percentages for that "period".
 So you can look across at one row and see how things have been going for the past 4 hours in this case, and then look down to see how your portfolio did relatively.

 The columns: